simonmichael/hledger_site/tags-tutorial.md

   Liabilities:CreditCard
 ```

-If you put the comments after the tag, they become part of the tag value, and this can cause unwanted results.
+If you put a comment after the tag without separating the tag and comment with a comma, the comment becomes part of the tag value, and this can cause unwanted results.
 You do not want unwanted results when working with important data!

 ## Multiple Values per Tag